United Russia

-United Russia supports the policies of incumbent president Vladimir Putin, who previously served as party leader during the presidency of Dmitry Medvedev; despite not currently being the official leader or a member of the party, Putin operates as its de facto leader.
-The party peaked in the 2007 Russian legislative election with 64.3% of the vote, while in recent years it has seen its popularity decline.
-The party's ideology has been inconsistent but embraces specific politicians and officials, who hold a variety of political views, who support Putin.
-The party appeals mainly to pro-Putin and non-ideological voters, and is often classified by political scientists as a "big-tent party", or as a "party of power".
-In 2009, it proclaimed Russian conservatism as its official ideology.
+United Russia supports the policies of Putin, who is the incumbent Russian president and served as party leader during the presidency of Dmitry Medvedev; despite not currently being the official leader or a member of the party, Putin operates as its de facto leader.
+United Russia's votes peaked in the 2007 Russian legislative election with 64.3% of the vote, while in recent years, it has seen its popularity decline.
+The party's ideology is inconsistent and embraces specific officials, all of whom support Putin.
+Although in 2009 it proclaimed Russian conservatism as its official ideology, it appeals mainly to pro-Putin and non-ideological voters, and is often classified by political scientists as a "big-tent party", or as a "party of power", rather than an organisation that is primarily based upon a political ideology.